A Message from Chinandega, Nicaragua

 “Books like the Bible or this little book [Leyendo los Salmos con Lutero] are gifts that go beyond having something to set beside your bed, because they aren’t just books,” Groh said.
 “These women know that inside is the Word of God—that they can open it up, read, and hear from God.”

 We need your help to continue the mission.
 Concordia Gospel Outreach is able to send the Gospel all over the world because of the generous support of our donors.
-Every penny of every dollar you donate goes toward sharing the Gospel with someone who might never know Jesus or who is in need of hearing His comforting Word.
+Every penny of every dollar you donate goes toward sharing the Gospel with someone who might never know Jesus.
 We encourage you to partner with us in this important work.